-This is part one of a three-part post on sleep and how to improve it.
+This is part one of a four-part blog series on sleep and how to improve it.
 In the second post, I’ll share sleep tips that I have found most effective, from my work with a variety of patients with sleep problems.
 The third post will focus on women going through the hormonal shifts of menopause.

 Are you sleeping?

 “I didn’t sleep last night.”
 Do you ever say this?
 If you have insomnia or sleep problems, you might feel like you don’t sleep.
 In fact, you actually might not drop into a deep phase of sleep.
 You may stay in a light phase.
 If you wake up during light sleep it feels like you haven’t slept at all.

 Lately I’ve had many patients with sleep difficulties.
 In my Functional Medicine approach, I talk about the four legs of a chair or stool.
 The four legs consist of sleep, food, stress management, and movement.
 If one of these four legs collapses, so does the chair.
 You can have the “food, stress reduction and movement” legs in place, but if you’re not sleeping properly, you won’t be well or feel well.

 According to the American Sleep Association, these are sleep means by ages: